euwpc/Estonian-Latvian-Weather-Project/README.md

 To open the folder quickly:

 `explorer .`

-(You may need to stop auto-updating in order to open the folder)
+(You will need to stop auto-updating in order to open the folder (CTRL + C to stop auto-updating))

 ### Running the Project Later